StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 one of those random knob settings will be the right combination for us.

-There used to be a thing.
+What used to be radio, kids, there used to be a thing.

-There used to be this thing called radio, guys,
+Used to be this thing called radio, guys,

-where you would actually tune your dial,
+where you would actually tune your dial and

-and most of it was just white noise and empty.
+like most of it was just white noise and empty.

-But every once in a while you will come across
+But every once in a while you would come across somebody talking or some music or something

 on how a multiverse could actually begin?
-Would each one require a Big Bang?

 And how many of those would end up with a Chuck being possible?